j2css/j2c/README.md

 A tiny CSS in JS solution.
 1.3 KiB mingzipped.

-Supports local classes by default, mixins, @rules and nested selectors.
+Supports local classes by default, mixins, at-rules and nested selectors.
 Composable.
 Extensible.

 Advanced CSS features, like nested conditional at-rules (anywhere in the stylesheet, like SASS), `@namespace`, `@font-face`, `@keyframes` (with automatic `@-webkit-keyframes`) are present out of the box.